wojciechpolak/glifestream/INSTALL.md

 3. Copy `.env.example` to `.env`.
 4. Edit `.env` for your local environment.
 5. Run migrations.
+6. Load the starting services and the welcome entry (`--no-welcome` skips the entry).
-6. Compile translations if `gettext` is available.
+7. Compile translations if `gettext` is available.
-7. Create the runtime directories used for uploads and thumbnails.
+8. Create the runtime directories used for uploads and thumbnails.
-8. Create the initial admin user.
+9. Create the initial admin user.
-9. Start the Django development server.
+10. Start the Django development server.
-10. Start the background worker in a second terminal.
+11. Start the background worker in a second terminal.

 Commands: